EmanueleCosenza/NN4G/README.md

 This project has been developed as part of my undergraduatethesis at the University of Pisa under the supervision of professor Alessio Micheli.

 ## CLI usage
 `pynn4g` is a basic CLI that can be used to experiment with the model.
-It offers 4 main functionalities through 4 commands:
+It offers 4 main functionalities through 4 commands.\

-- `train` trains a single network on a dataset (early stopping is optional).
+`train` trains a single network on a dataset (early stopping is optional).
 Learning curves can be plotted with the `--plot` option.
 ```
 git status
 git add
 git commit
 ```
+- `assess`
+- `select`
+- `predict`

 ## Project structure